|

 sought a war in order to seize large tracts of land

 from Mexico.
-CAUSES OF
+CAUSES

-CONFLICT: The war between the
+Start?
+The war

-North American continent to the Pacific Ocean
+across the North American continent to the Pacific

-southwest and, of course, with the Native
+Mexicans in the southwest and, of course, with the

-Americans.
+Native Americans.
 Ever since President Jefferson's

 acquisition of the Louisiana Territory in 1803,